graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 A server SHOULD support requests which accept the `application/graphql+json` media type (as indicated by the `Accept` header).

+If the client does not supply a `Content-Type` header, the server SHOULD reject the request using the appropriate `4xx` status code.

 A server MAY support requests encoded with and/or accepting other media types.

-If the client does not supply a `Content-Type` header, the server SHOULD treat the request as if it had `Content-Type: application/json`.

 If the client does not supply an `Accept` header, the server SHOULD treat the request as if it had `Accept: application/json`.